DappDevs/presentations/content/ethereum-background.md

 ???

-In my opinion, the best way to think of Ethereum is a really interesting backend database for decentralized applications.
+In my opinion, the best way to think of Ethereum is a really interesting back-end database for decentralized applications.
 Like most databases, Ethereum is ACID compliant, meaning transactions are Atomic, Consistent, Isolated, and Durable